The FAQ: The Murder of Anastasia WitbolsFeugen

 In one recent filing on his behalf, a new copy of their phone conversation surfaced, and it apparently (the family has not been provided a copy of the tape) changes Case's sentence of "We shouldn't talk about this" to "We should talk about this".
 It does not matter, as the tacit admission is established by his initial silence when accused, and his having deflected the question and redirected the conversation.
 He still refused to answer the question when asked "Why did you have to kill her?"The specific incident in question is as follows:Moffett telephoned Case late on the night of June 5, 2001 at the behest of the Jackson County Sheriff's Department, attempting to engage him in conversation about the murder with the story that she had again been contacted by investigators, and that she could no longer remember the alibi to which they had agreed.
 The conversation had progressed for more than three minutes, with the main subject being what she should say to investigators, when she made the direct reference to him having committed the murder:1

-Whichever it was makes no difference, because the fact is that he changed the subject and deflected the discussion, deliberately evading the question of his guilt; in other words, he never denied killing Anastasia.
-The trial jury was allowed, but not required to consider Case's silence when directly accused of murder to be a tacit admission.
-Having the choice, the jury considered the defendant's silence and evasion of the question to be tantamount to an admission of guilt.
+When directly accused of the murder, he avoided answering, and then changed the subject, deflecting the discussion and deliberately evading the question of his guilt; in other words, he never denied killing Anastasia when directly and unequivocally accused of her murder.
+The trial jury was allowed, but not required, to consider Case's silence when having been directly accused of murder to be a tacit admission.
+Having that choice, the jury considered the defendant's silence and evasion of the question to be a silent admission of his guilt.

-One argument promulgated by Case's supporters is that Kelly Moffett sprang this accusation upon him without warning, just abruptly changing the subject.
-The truth is that they were discussing the police investigation for three minutes before she made her accusation, and it was a logical step; Case did not seem surprised by her question, merely uncomfortable with any discussion of it.
+One argument frequently offered by the killer's supporters is that Kelly Moffett sprang this accusation upon him without warning, just abruptly changing the subject.
+The truth is that they were discussing the police investigation for three minutes before she made her accusation, and it was a logical step; he did not seem surprised by her question, merely uncomfortable with any discussion of it.

-Unbeknown to the jury, Case had much earlier communicated to Anastasia's family an incident in which he claimed to have been accosted by an individual he couldn't identify, who made a much less direct accusation against him, and to whom he repondeded much more directly.2
+Unbeknownst to the jury, Anastasia's killer had much earlier communicated by email to Anastasia's family an incident in which he claimed to have been accosted by an individual he could not (or would not) identify, who made a much less direct accusation against him, and to whom he repondeded much more directly.2

-For all of his excuses about why he didn't respond to his accuser's direct questions and accusations, he has never explained how he could evade one from someone who knew him after having so directly and strongly reacted to a less direct remark from someone he did not know.
+For all of his excuses about why he didn't respond to his accuser's direct questions and accusations, he has never explained how he could evade one from someone who knew him after having so directly and strongly reacted to a much more ambiguous and indirect remark from someone whom he did not know.